anqizhaoaz/Using-Python-to-Access-Web-Data/README.md

 ### Python Data Structures

 University of Michigan
-Part of a 5-course series, the Python for Everybody Specializa
+Part of a 5-course series, the Python for Everybody Specialization